wpmetabox/docs/_docs/extensions/mb-views.md

 ## Custom data

 The plugin allows you to pass custom data to the shortcode via custom attributes.
-This allows you to buid flexible views and show them in multiple places with custom data.
+This allows you to build flexible views and show them in multiple places with custom data.

 For example, you want to display user info in a view.
 While fetching custom user data is fine, you might want to set user details (like "name" and "age") in some specific cases.
 You can pass "name" and "age" to a view shortcode like this: